open-compensation-token-license/license-token-website/wikisrc/how-to-buy-nf-ts-on-get-gems.md

 ### What Are NFTs?

 NFTs are digital assets that represent ownership or proof of authenticity of a unique item or piece of content, such as art, music, or even tweets, linked to the blockchain.
 Unlike cryptocurrencies such as Bitcoin or Ethereum, which are fungible and have identical units, NFTs are unique and cannot be exchanged on a one-to-one basis.
+For more on the value of NFTs, you can explore [Why Are NFTs Valuable?](https://www.license-token.com/wiki/why-are-nf-ts-valuable).

 ### Why GetGems?

 [GetGems](https://www.getgems.io/) stands out as a user-friendly and comprehensive platform for NFT enthusiasts and creators.
 It's noted for its intuitive interface, a robust marketplace, and tools that facilitate buying, selling, and trading NFTs easily.
+To understand more about GetGems, visit [What is GetGems NFT?](https://www.license-token.com/wiki/what-is-get-gems-nft).

 ## Setting Up Your GetGems Account